harold1970/grimbly/README.md

-Certainly!
-Here's a documentation for your interpreter:
-Interpreter Documentation
 Overview:

 The interpreter is a program designed to read and execute instructions written in a custom scripting language.
 It loads a script from a JSON file, parses each instruction, and performs corresponding actions based on those instructions.